movementlabsxyz/MIP/MIP/mip-55/README.md

 # MIP-55: The Bilbao Model

-- **Description**: Proposes an AB-FFS L2 model that features a Gas Deficit Minter, Bridge Insurance Account, low-cost DA and settlement, high centralized control, and ultimately high operational assumptions.
+- **Description**: Proposes an L2 model with Native Bridge and Postconfirmation protocol that features a Gas Deficit Minter, Native Bridge Insurance Account, low-cost DA and settlement, high centralized control, and ultimately high operational assumptions.
 - **Authors**: [Liam Monninger](mailto:liam@movementlabs.xyz)
 - **Desiderata**: $\emptyset$

 ## Abstract

-We define the Bilbao Model as an AB-FFS L2 model that features a Gas Deficit Minter, Bridge Insurance Account, low-cost DA, high centralized control, and ultimately high operational assumptions.
+We define the Bilbao Model as L2 (Level 2) model with Native Bridge and Postconfirmation protocol that features a Gas Deficit Minter, Native Bridge Insurance Account, low-cost DA, high centralized control, and ultimately high operational assumptions.
 At the core of this model is the highly-controlled use of trusted signers with high liquidity to replace components proposed in the [Biarritz Model](https://github.com/movementlabsxyz/MIP/pull/54).

 ## Motivation